College Factual by our College Data Analytics Team

 Fair Price Value for Your Money

-This overview covers the essential stats on University of Wisconsin - Madison, including its rankings, majors, diversity, and more.
+Want the scoop on University of Wisconsin - Madison?
+We’ve put together a comprehensive report on the school that covers what majors UW - Madison offers, how the school ranks, how diverse it is, and much more.
 All you need to do to learn more about a stat is click on its tile, and you’ll be taken to another page that analyzes that data more closely.
 Also, you can use the links below to scroll to any section of this page.

 How Well Is University of Wisconsin - Madison Ranked?